Meghan Markle’s Father, Thomas Markle, Is Afraid He’ll Never See Her Again, ‘The Mirror’ Reports

-Meghan Markle’s dad, Thomas Markle, is afraid he’ll never see her again following his embarrassing behavior the weekend of the Royal Wedding and ever since.
+Meghan Markle’s dad, Thomas Markle, is afraid he’ll never see her again, following his behavior the weekend of the Royal Wedding.
 He reportedly believes Meghan and the rest of the Royal Family are “shot” of him, The Mirror is reporting.

-You may recall that the weekend of the Royal Wedding, where Thomas daughter married the grandson of the Queen of England, was more than a little embarrassing.
+You may recall that the weekend of the Royal Wedding, in which Thomas’ daughter married the grandson of the Queen of England, was more than a little embarrassing for Mr. Markle.
 Thomas, who is in his 70’s and not in good shape physically, reportedly staged pictures of himself with the paparazzi.
 After news of that broke, he reportedly had heart palpitations and went to the hospital, and was unable to attend his daughter’s wedding, as Meghan publicly announced.

 “Sadly, my father will not be attending our wedding.
 I have always cared for my father and hope he can be given the space he needs to focus on his health.”

-If that wasn’t enough, the Mr. Markle has since given interviews to the press – something that is not done with regards to the Royal Family.
-Specifically, he appeared on Good Morning Britain to reveal his son-in-law, Prince Harry’s, views on both Brexit and U.S. president Donald Trump.
-That’s a major breach of protocol, as the Royals are expected not to get mixed up into politics.
+If that wasn’t enough, Mr. Markle has since given interviews to the press – something that is not done with regards to the Royal Family.
+Specifically, he appeared on Good Morning Britain to reveal his son-in-law, Prince Harry’s, views on both Brexit and U.S. President Donald Trump.
+That’s a major breach of protocol, as the Royals are expected to eschew politics.

 Thomas Markle thinks he's getting the cold shoulder since the resident is getting to meet #QueenElizabethII before him.
 If #ThomasMarkle was your dad, how would you get him to keep quiet? #EverybodyTalks pic.twitter.com/mE6ziKUNj2